MoroccanTea/Pa55G3n/README.md

 # Features
 - [X] Generate a password with a given length and complexity.
 - [X] Store the passwords in a file.
-- [ ] Load the passwords from a file.
 - [ ] GUI.
 - [ ] Encrypt and decrypt the passwords using master password.
 - [ ] Update and delete passwords.
-- [ ] Search for passwords.
+- [X] Search for passwords.
 - [X] Run the application in a terminal using arguments.
-- [ ] Store multiple credentials of the same app in the same json object.
+- [X] Store multiple credentials of the same app in the same json object.
-- [ ] Add MySQL & MongoDB support.
+- [ ] Add SQLite, MySQL & MongoDB support.
+- [ ] Upload the passwords from a file to db.

 # Usage
 * Generate a password